Eberhard Wagner

 Eberhard Wagner (born January 4, 1938, in Weimar) is a German regional dialect researcher, poet, playwright, and actor who focuses on local dialects.
 He is well-known for writing and publishing in the dialect of Upper Franconia (East Franconian German).

 Life and education

 Wagner is the son of a publishing manager who owned books by Goethe and worked for the Brockhaus publishing company.
 This early exposure sparked Eberhard's interest in language from a young age.

-After the family fled from Weimar to Gottsfeld in Upper Franconia due to the World War II, Eberhard Wagner attended the local elementary school there.
+After the family fled from Weimar to Gottsfeld in Upper Franconia due to World War II, Eberhard Wagner attended the local elementary school there.
 In 1958, he graduated from the German Gymnasium in Bayreuth.

 After that, he studied German language and literature, history, and dialectology at the universities of Cologne and Erlangen-Nuremberg.
 He completed his doctoral studies in 1964 (Ph.D.) with a dissertation on the dialects of the southern Bayreuth region (die Dialekte des südlichen Bayreuther Raumes).